bobbigmac/xbox-reviews-complaint/HISTORY/2025-04-03_13-55_OutrightGamesTwitter.md

 - Sent to Outright Games via Twitter DM (their contact form doesn't work in Brave or Firefox).
+- Google's ai says I can use support@outrightgames.com so emailed there too.

+## Regarding extreme review content on your games on xbox store

 Hi.
 I tried to use the contact form on your website but it doesn't work.